 Plaza Felisa Rincon de Gautier, a small charming plaza right across from the San Juan Cathedral and Hotel El Convento on Calle del Cristo & Caleta de San Juan.
 The plaza was built to honor Felisa Rincon de Gautier (also known as Doña Fela) – the first woman to be elected as mayor of San Juan in 1946, which made her the first woman elected as mayor of a capital city in the Americas.
 This lady had a love for high fashion design; however, her biggest accomplishments were in politics.

-- Renovating the health system and establishment of the School of Medicine in San Juan.
+- Renovating the health system and establishing of the School of Medicine in San Juan.

 - Established the first pre-schools which eventually served as models for the Head Start program in the USA.

-- She was an activists for a woman’s right to vote and became the 5th woman to officially register.
+- She was an activist for a woman’s right to vote and became the 5th woman to officially register.